QuantEcon/lecture-python.myst/lectures/harrison_kreps.md

 for $s=0,1$.

-The third row of the table reports equilibrium prices that solve the functional equation when $\beta = .75$.
+The third row of the table labeled $p_o$ reports equilibrium prices that solve the functional equation when $\beta = .75$.

 Here the type that is optimistic about $s_{t+1}$ prices the asset in state $s_t$.

-It is instructive to compare these prices with the equilibrium prices for the homogeneous belief economies that solve under beliefs $P_a$ and $P_b$.
+It is instructive to compare these prices with the equilibrium prices for the homogeneous belief economies that solve under beliefs $P_a$ and $P_b$ reported in the rows labeled $p_a$ and $p_b$, respectively.

-Equilibrium prices $\bar p$ in the heterogeneous beliefs economy exceed what any prospective investor regards as the fundamental value of the asset in each possible state.
+Equilibrium prices $p_o$ in the heterogeneous beliefs economy evidently exceed what any prospective investor regards as the fundamental value of the asset in each possible state.

 Nevertheless, the economy recurrently visits a state that makes each investor want to purchase the asset for more than he believes its future dividends are worth.

-The reason is that he expects to have the option to sell the asset later to another investor who will value the asset more highly than he will.
+The reason that an investor is willing to pay more than what he believes is warranted by fundamental value of the prospective dividend stream is he expects to have the option to sell the asset later to another investor who will value the asset more highly than he will.

 * Investors of type $a$ are willing to pay the following price for the asset